I-am-PUID-0/DUMB_docs/docs/faq/general.md

 - Requires Riven to stay running and correctly configured
 - If Riven settings are misconfigured, some content may not appear
 - If Riven's database is lost or reset, all content must be scraped and added again
-- Symlinks add complexity by requiring your media server to share the same exact container paths as defined in DMB's `dmb_config.json` — e.g., `/mnt` & `/data` must exist **exactly** the same inside your media server container or on the host when the media server is not containerized
+- Symlinks add complexity by requiring your media server to share the same exact container paths as defined in DUMB's `dumb_config.json` — e.g., `/mnt` & `/data` must exist **exactly** the same inside your media server container or on the host when the media server is not containerized

 ---